 When insurers tot up repair costs, they’re doing so on the assumption that all work will be carried out at official workshops with new OEM parts.
 As a result, the final repair bill often exceeds the value of the car.
 So while insurers may not sanction repairs based on economic grounds, that doesn't mean it is not worth repairing the damaged car.
 Private individuals aren’t bound by the same rules forcing insurers to use official repair channels and can restore a car to good order for less.

-The attraction of Cat C and D cars remains in the case of the new Cat S and N cars.
 The repair of superficial damage often accounts for the bulk of repair costs thanks to pricey new parts.
-The more frugal and persistent though can negate these costs: phoning breakers yards and trawling the internet in search for cheaper used parts, and using independent labour or even engaging in some DIY to fit them.
-All of which can save considerable sums of cash, making Cat S and N cars good value propositions.
+The more frugal and persistent, though, can negate these costs: sourcing cheaper used parts from breakers or the internet, and using independent labour or even engaging in some DIY to fit them.
+All of this can save considerable sums of cash, making Cat S and N cars good value propositions.

 Those who can wield tools with some skill could carry out basic work: replacing a bumper here or painting a dent there.
-The savings combined with low upfront price means more prestigious and desirable cars that are normally out of reach become a real possibility.
+The savings combined with a low upfront price mean that more prestigious and desirable cars that are normally out of reach become a real possibility.

 The allure of more for less in Cat S and Cat N cars has to be balanced with risk and reward.
 At least the new categories provide clearer distinction.
 The difference between Cat C and D was simply the extent rather than type of damage sustained – Cat C cars bear greater damage than Cat D. Cat S and Cat N should endow buyers with greater knowledge of what they’re (considering) buying.
 If they choose, they can avoid the potential headache of a structurally damaged Cat S car, opting for solely surface-damaged Cat N cars.

-Risks of buying Cat C or Cat D cars
+Risks of buying Cat S or Cat N cars

 It goes without saying that any car not listed as Cat S or Cat N that you suspect may have been involved in an accident is not worth entertaining.
 Unfortunately, some unscrupulous private sellers will try to hide insurance write-off damage from you.
 That’s a violation of the Consumer Rights Act – selling a vehicle not as described – and is against the law.

 Thankfully, there are plenty of services to check for this.
 The best course of action is to perform a full HPI check to make sure.
-Insurance write-offs are recorded on the car’s logbook so the data you get will be accurate.
+Insurance write-offs are always recorded, so it’s impossible to keep this information hidden.

 If you’re confident you can repair the damage, Cat C, D, N or S classification may be cause to get a hefty discount.
 But if you’re at all unsure, just walk away – remember, a seller hiding something as important as an insurance write-off is unlikely to be somebody you want to buy from.